isomerpages/nlb-biblioasia/articles-archive/issues/_posts/2022-01-17-post-BiblioAsia Jan–Mar 2022.md

 <a style="text-decoration: none; font-weight: bold;" href="/vol-17/issue-4/jan-to-mar-2022/wong-din-haan">Wong Din Haan: A Pioneer Educator</a><br>This trailblazer founded the first girls' school in Singapore and was also a firm believer of women's rights. *Patricia Lim* remembers her grandaunt's legacy.

-<a style="text-decoration: none; font-weight: bold;" href="/vol-17/issue-4/jan-to-mar-2022/towkays-houses">Towkays at Home</a><br>Mandalay Villa, House of Jade and House of Teo Hoo Lye were owned by prominent members of the Singapore community in the early 20th century. *Yap Jo Lin* takes us on whirlwind tour.
+<a style="text-decoration: none; font-weight: bold;" href="/vol-17/issue-4/jan-to-mar-2022/towkays-houses">Towkays at Home</a><br>Mandalay Villa, House of Jade and House of Teo Hoo Lye were owned by prominent members of the Singapore community in the early 20th century. *Yap Jo Lin* takes us on a whirlwind tour.

 <a style="text-decoration: none; font-weight: bold;" href="/vol-17/issue-4/jan-to-mar-2022/siti-radhiah-cookbooks">Siti Radhiah’s Cookbooks for the Modern Malay Woman</a><br>*Toffa Abdul Wahed* pores through Siti Radhiah's cookbooks published in the 1940s and 50s to uncover their contributions to traditional Malay gastronomy and identity.